sergey-kotov-architect/op/README.md

 * update a list of operations
 * create, get all, get by id, update, delete by id actor, operation type, operation

+### Optimisation
+It is assumed there is a constraint that only one actor may conduct a given operation on a certain day.
+Therefore there is a problem to find a uniform distribution of operations among actors.
+The optimisation process consists of finding all possible schedules and selecting one with minimum mean deviation of operation count per actor from its mean value.

 ### Database
 ![database diagram](src/main/resources/op-db-diagram.png)
 [SQLite database schema](src/main/resources/schema.sql)